jlacomis/recitations/z3/README.md

 # Set up

 Download z3 for your platform from the [releases](https://github.com/Z3Prover/z3/releases).
 Unzip it in a directory of your choosing.
 You may need to set up a library path so that you can use the Python API.
-For Linux/Mac, this is `export LD_LIBRARY_PATH=/path/to/z3/bin/`.
+For Linux, this is `export LD_LIBRARY_PATH=/path/to/z3/bin/` and Mac `DYLD_LIBRARY_PATH=/path/to/z3/bin`.
 Check that it works by:

 ```
 cd /path/to/z3/bin/python